esumit/CloudManager/ReadMe.txt

 What is CloudManager
 ---------------------------
-CloudManager provides list of REST APIs to automate and manage the DigitalOCean's preDefined Droplets(Cloud Machines) for project work related specific needs, e.g. preInstalled Images (it contains various predefined settings, processes and softwares).
+CloudManager manages preDefined Images on a specific account in DigitalOcean Cloud.
-(Refer digitalocean attached screenshot below)
+It have list of REST APIs to automate and manage the DigitalOCean's preDefined Droplets(Cloud Machines) for project work related specific needs on a specific account, e.g. preInstalled Images (it contains various predefined settings, processes and softwares).

 One of the major use case where it was written to use, its like a project work require to create a virtual machine by multiple applications